icarus612/daedalus-mono/boilerplate-md/README.md

 ## Collaboration

-While this repository is not open for collaboration, I'm definitely open to it on other projects if you're interested.
-If you're looking to contribute to my active open source projects, I'd recommend visiting [The Icarus Project](https://github.com/the-icarus-project).
+While this repository is just a personal project and not really set up for collaboration, I'm definitely open to it if you're interested.
+However, if you're looking to contribute to my active open source projects, I'd recommend visiting [The Icarus Project](https://github.com/the-icarus-project).
 That's where you'll find projects specifically designed for collaboration, complete with all the details and guidelines you need to get started.
+If you are still undeterred and wish to contribute please make a PR detailing the bug or feature, and I'll get to it as soon as I can.

 ## Licensing